LeBron James Free Agency Odds: Huge Shift Points To Obvious Favorite (For Now)

 If the betting odds are any indication, there’s plenty of confidence LeBron James will be reviving Showtime next season.

-Bookmaker.eu’s latest odds as to which team James will sign with this summer — if and when he opts out of his current contract — have the Los Angeles Lakers as far and away the favorite to sign the greatest player of a generation.
+Bookmaker.eu’s latest odds for James’ free agency — if and when he opts out of his current contract — have the Los Angeles Lakers as far and away the favorite to sign the greatest player of a generation.

 Los Angeles Lakers -200

-Note: UPDATE (12:45 p.m.
-ET): BetOnline.ag has released its updated odds and also has Lakers as the favorites.